shilpitha5/androidBasics/Docs/Coroutines.md

 runBlocking{} - run coroutine in blocking way coroutineScope.launch{} - does not complete until all children coroutine complete

+`runblocking` used for unit testing or to call other suspend functions

 `launch` is a coroutine builder.
 It launches a new coroutine concurrently with the rest of the code, which continues to work independently.